Datavault-UK/automate-dv-docs/docs/macros/index.md

 #### system_record_value

 This will set the record source system for the ghost record.
-The default is 'AUTOMATE_DV_SYSTEM' and can be changed to any string.
+The default is `AUTOMATE_DV_SYSTEM` and can be changed to any string.

 !!! note
-    If this is changed on an existing project, the source system of already loaded ghost records will not be changed.
+    If this is changed on an existing project, the source system of already loaded ghost records will not be changed unless you `--full-refresh`.

 ### NULL Key configurations